Portfolio overview

 The Department of Climate Change, Energy, the Environment and Water is responsible for developing and implementing a national response to climate change and improving Australia’s energy supply, efficiency, quality, performance and productivity; conserving, protecting and sustainably managing Australia’s biodiversity, ecosystems, environment and heritage; advancing Australia’s interests in the Antarctic region; and improving the health of rivers and freshwater ecosystems and water use efficiency.

-The Department’s total budgeted assets for 2023–24 are just under $50.7 billion, with other investments and intangible assets representing 39 per cent and 9 per cent of total assets, respectively, as shown in Figure 4.
-The rehabilitation provision represents 51 per cent of total budgeted liabilities and grants expenses represent 51 per cent of total budgeted expenses.
+The department’s total budgeted assets for 2025–26 are $59.0 billion, with other investments representing 46 per cent as shown in Figure 4.
+Other provisions represents 51 per cent of total budgeted liabilities and grants and subsidies expense represents 40 per cent of total budgeted expenses.

 Figure 4: Department of Climate Change, Energy, the Environment and Water’s total budgeted financial statements by category ($’000)

-There are four key risks for the Department’s 2022–23 financial statements that the ANAO has highlighted for specific audit coverage, including three risks that the ANAO considers potential key audit matters (KAMs).
+There are five key risks for the department’s 2024–25 financial statements that the ANAO has highlighted for specific audit coverage, including three risks that the ANAO considers potential key audit matters (KAMs).

-• The valuation of water entitlement assets, due to the estimation and judgement involved in the valuation methodology, and given the trading of water assets is conducted in a developing market.
-(KAM – Valuation of water entitlements)
+• KAM – Valuation of water entitlement assets, due to the estimation and judgement involved in the valuation methodology, and given the trading of water assets is conducted in a developing market;

 Bureau of Meteorology